Ancient Japan - Historical Temples and Traditional Architecture

 The Road to the Sunset

-After spending the night on Omishima Island, today we cross the remaining islands to Imabari and from there take a train to Matsuyama.
-Tonight, we anticipate a visit to one of the oldest onsens in Japan – Dogo.
-It's an incredible rarity that this onsen allows entry with tattoos and is also the SPOT that inspired Miyazaki to create 'Spirited Away'.
+After an overnight stay on Omishima Island, today we cross the remaining islands to Imabari, and from there by train to Matsuyama.
+In the evening, one of the oldest onsens in Japan awaits us – Dogo.
+It's extremely rare that you can enter this onsen with tattoos, and it's also the place that inspired Miyazaki to create 'Spirited Away'.

 Day 9